Peter Monge

-Peter Monge is professor of communication in the Annenberg School of Communication and Journalism and professor of management and organization in the Marshall School of Business at the University of Southern California.
+Peter Monge is an American academic that specialises in organizational communications theory and is the professor of communication in the Annenberg School of Communication and Journalism and professor of management and organization in the Marshall School of Business at the University of Southern California.
 Monge studies communication and knowledge networks, ecological theories, and organizational change processes.

-Life
+Early life and education

 Monge was raised in Southern California.
 He graduated with a BA in theology from Pacific Union College in 1964.
 He began teaching as an instructor at San Jose State University while earning his MA in speech communication there.
 He earned his PhD in communication from Michigan State University in 1972.
 After professorships at San Jose State, Michigan State, and a visiting scholar position at Stanford University, he became a professor at the University of Southern California in 1983.
 He has been a professor at USC since 1983.

 Academic work

 He served as editor of Communication Research from 1986 to 1993.
-He is a fellow (2002) and a former president of the International Communication Association (1997-1998).
+He is a fellow (2002) and a former president of the International Communication Association (1997–1998).

 Monge is the director of the Annenberg Networks Network, a research center focused on communication network theory and research.
 He is also an associated faculty with the Center for Effective Organizations in the Marshall School of Business.

 Monge's research expertise areas include: